rafaelbfs/OmniJFx/README.md

 ## What does this do?

-OmniJavaFX has the aim to make the rollout of JavaFX applications as easy as it can be.
+OmniJavaFX has the aim to become a backoffice JavaFX applications platform.
-By providing a Launcher (platform) and installers for specific OSes (initially Linux)
+To fulfill this aim OmniJFX will provide a Launcher (platform) and installers or packages for the latter on specific OSes, initially Linux but eventually for BSD, Windows and Mac.